unfor19/aws-webui/README.md

 3. Commit your remarkable changes (`git commit -am 'Added new feature'`)
 4. Push to the branch (`git push --set-up-stream origin my-new-feature`)
 5. Create a new Pull Request and provide details about your changes

+## TODO

+- Add the action `bulk edit value` with the options to `find and replace` and `add prefix/suffix`.
+Requires a new function `editItems(items)`
+- Add the action - `export selected items to JSON`, the structure per service should be declared in `src/router/routes.ts`.
+For SSM the structure as in [unfor19/parzival](https://github.com/unfor19/parzival/blob/master/cmd/config.go).
+Requires a new function `exportItems(items)`
+- Add the action - `export selected items to a JSON file`, the structure per service should be declared in `src/router/routes.ts`.
+For SSM the structure as in [unfor19/parzival](https://github.com/unfor19/parzival/blob/master/cmd/config.go).
+Requires a new function `exportItemsToFile(items)`
+- Add the action - `export selected items to a JSON string`, the structure per service should be declared in `src/router/routes.ts`.
+For SSM the structure as in [unfor19/parzival](https://github.com/unfor19/parzival/blob/master/cmd/config.go).
+Requires a new function `exportItemsToString(string)`
+- Add the action - `import items from a JSON file` attempts to create/update items, and returns information about which ones were successfully updated and which ones failed.
+Requires a new function `importItemsFromFile(inputFilePath)`
+- Add the action - `import items from a JSON string` attempts to create/update items, and returns information about which ones were successfully updated and which ones failed.
+Requires a new function `importItemsFromString(string)`

 ## Authors